google/nginx-sxg-module/README.md

 the upstream application into SXG when client requests include the `Accept: application/signed-exchane;v=b3` HTTP header with highest qvalue.

+## Prerequisite

+You have to install `libsxg` binary into your system.
+You can get it from [here](https://github.com/google/libsxg/releases).

 ## Configuration

 Nginx-SXG module requires configuration on nginx.